brianbunke/brianbunke.github.io/_posts/2017-03-07-introducing-vester.md

 > Part 2 of this series, [Vester 2: Vest Harder], covers more advanced usage of the module.
 >
-> Part 3 of this series will cover the individual *.Vester.ps1 test structure, and walk through an example of how to contribute your own tests.
+> Part 3, [Write Your Own Vester Test], covers the individual *.Vester.ps1 test structure, and walks through an example of how to create your own tests.

 This post is all about managing your VMware environment with Vester ([PS Gallery]/[GitHub]).
 Vester uses PowerCLI and Pester to provide a lightweight configuration management solution for VMware administrators.